wolfmanx/mongo-python-driver/README-context-extension.rst

 .. \||<-snap->|| skip
 .. \||<-snap->|| include ^index-header.snip$

-Provides application specific C extension activation/deactivation and a full vertical BSON context for encoding objects.
+Provides application specific C extension (de-)activation and a full vertical BSON context for encoding objects.

-.. warning:: This is an expert module, which does not protect against
+.. warning:: This is an expert module, which does not protect against uninformed mistakes.
+Although it won't corrupt your database, you should still consider carefully whether you need any of the features.
-             uninformed mistakes.
-If you wish to be protected, use the official driver.
-If you do not want to take responsibility for your actions, do not use this extension.

 ==================================================
 :rem:`|||:sec:|||`\ Rationale